DocNow/dnflow-ansible/README.md

 On the first run it will install the `vagrant-triggers` and `vagrant-aws` plugins.
 In addition it will make a copy of `provider/example.aws.yml` Take a look at the contents of the `provider/aws.yml` and enter the AWS account information needed.
 You must enter the following.

-* `keypair_name`: the name of the AWS keypair that will be used to log in to the instance.
-This keypair should already exist within your AWS account and its private key file should reside on the local system.
+* `keypair_name`: the name of the AWS keypair that will be used to log in to the instance (these are `.pem` files).
-* `ami`: The ami from the EC2 dashboard of your region.
-* `security_group`: The name of the security_group from AWS.
-* `region`: For convenience, you may want to set the same region as the one your machine is running in (i.e. `us-west-2`).
+* `region`: For convenience, you may want to set the same region as the one your other machines are using (i.e. `us-west-2`).
 * `private_key_path`: the pathname of the private key on the local system corresponding to the aforementioned keypair.
 * `access_key_id`: the AWS IAM access key to the account under which the EC2 instance will be created.
 * `secret_access_key`: the AWS IAM secret key to the account under which the EC2 instance will be created.

+If the install hangs on `Waiting for SSH to become available..`, you may need to edit the securiy group on your EC2 instance.
+You can do so by right-clicking on the instance, selecting "Networking," and "Change Security Groups."
+For your new security group, make sure you allow Inbound HTTP (port 80) and SSH (port 22) traffic.

 ## After installation